-ARTICLE X CERTAIN U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE PLAN assumes that the Restructuring Transactions are consummated pursuant to the Restructuring Documents.
+ARTICLE X CERTAIN U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE PLAN

+The following discussion is a summary of certain U.S. federal income tax consequences of the consummation of the Plan to Debtors and certain beneficial owners of Claims or Interests entitled to vote on the Plan.
+Except as otherwise indicated, this discussion assumes that the Restructuring Transactions are consummated pursuant to the TransactionRestructuring Documents.
 The following summary does not address the U.S. federal income tax consequences to Holders who are Unimpaired or otherwise entitled to payment in full in Cash under the Plan or who are deemed to reject the Plan.
 In addition, this summary does not address the U.S. federal income tax consequences of the Plan to a Holder of a Honeywell Plan Claim.